magud/fake-news-detection/README.md

 Master's thesis about evaluating BERT, RoBERTa, DistilBERT, ALBERT and XLNet for detecting stances of Fake News.

 ## Goal and Background
-In this master's thesis, the two datasets FNC-1 and FNC-ARC were used to finetune large pretrained NLP models to classify the stances of article bodies towards their respective headline.
+In this master's thesis, the two datasets FNC-1 and FNC-ARC are used to finetune large pretrained NLP models  to classify the stances of article bodies towards their respective headline.

 The goal is to systematically analyze the following questions:
 1. How well do the models perform in general?